Punktum-dk/das-service-specification/README.md

 Here is a list of documents and references used in this document

 - [General Terms and Conditions][general_terms_and_conditions]
-- [RFC: 2616 Hypertext Transfer Protocol -- HTTP/1.1][rfc2616]
+- [RFC: 2616 Hypertext Transfer Protocol -- HTTP/1.1][RFC:2616]
-- [RFC: 2617 HTTP Authentication: Basic and Digest Access Authentication][rfc2617]
+- [RFC: 2617 HTTP Authentication: Basic and Digest Access Authentication][RFC:2617]
-- [Documentation on the format of a domain name with the DK Hostmaster A/S registry][domain_name_format]
+- [Documentation on the format of a domain name with the DK Hostmaster A/S registry][DKHMNSDOM]

 <a id="resources"></a>
 ## Resources